jrsawvel/Wren/README.md

 * The author has a lot of freedom.
 * Optionally, the .html and .txt files can be copied to an AWS S3 bucket.
 * Accepts the Indieweb.org's version of pingback or replies, called Webmentions.
+* An optional login method exists that uses the Indieweb.org's IndieAuth.

 ### Longer Description